dpark7404/Analysis-on-Recipes-and-Rating-Dataset/README.md

    In this  project, we aim to unravel the connection between the seasonality of recipe submissions and their calorie content.
 As we navigate through the changing seasons, our primary inquiry centers around understanding how the nutritional composition of recipes varies with the seasons.
 Delving into the interplay between the timing of recipe submissions and calorie content, we investigate the relationship between the season in which recipes are submitted and the nutritional density, more specifically focusing on calorie content.
 This analysis aims to provide insights into how dietary preferences and nutritional choices vary with the changing seasons.
 Thus through out this project, we focused on the research question, what is the relationship between the season in which recipes are submitted and calorie content?
 By exploring this question, we aspire to highlight the seasonal dynamics that influence the nutritional landscape of the recipes people choose to share and indulge in.

 ### Dataset Explanation:
-The merged dataset, that we created by merging a dataset with 83782 rows of different recipes and a dataset with 731927 rows of reviews on the recipes, contains 731927 rows over removing outliers.
+The merged dataset, that we created by merging a dataset with 83782 rows of different recipes and a dataset with 731927 rows of reviews on the recipes, contains 83776 rows after removing outliers and duplicates.
 The following are columns from the merged dataset that are relevant to our research question and analysis.

 |Column	                 |Description|
 |---                     |---        |